 This is from Kate Wicker:

-Not too long ago I had one of those days Alexander The Suffering Mother {Rooted in Love Blog Tour & Giveaway} has – a terrible, horrible, no good, very bad day.
+Not too long ago I had one of those days Alexander has – a terrible, horrible, no good, very bad day.
 I can’t really say what happened to make my day turn out so lousy.
 Nothing devastating happened to me personally, although loved ones I knew were suffering from some crushing news.
 I don’t remember if I stubbed my toe or if the kids were bickering more than usual.
 What I do recall is the visceral feeling of depletion and defeat that was on the verge of swallowing me whole as I sat on my kitchen floor with a fussy baby clinging to me while I watched a cloud of dog hair studded with crumbs drift along like a tumbleweed in an abandoned desert town.

 Life was overwhelming at that moment.
 The tearful baby, the mess on the floor were proof that I could not keep up with my house, the homeschooling, my children.